Is your sweet tooth on the hunt for keto desserts?

 But with the addition of chia seeds, you’ll feel fuller longer thanks to their high fiber content.
-You’ll also help:
+Chia seeds may also support your health by:

-- Lower blood pressure thanks to the same Omega-3s found in healthy fats like salmon
+- Lowering blood pressure thanks to the same Omega-3s found in healthy fats like salmon

 You can see chia seed pudding is no ordinary pudding you get out of a box.